-The table below details the amount of compensation the Trustees are expected to receive from the Funds and the Trust for the initial fiscal year.
+The table below details the amount of compensation the Trustees indirectly received from the Funds through the adviser for the fiscal year ended June 30, 2023.
+Each Independent Trustee is expected to attend all quarterly meetings during the period.
 The Trust does not have a bonus, profit sharing, pension or retirement plan.